 kedro_mlflow hooks implementations must be registered with Kedro.
-There are 2 ways of registering hooks.
+There are three ways of registering hooks.

-Note that you must register the hook provided by kedro-mlflow (MlflowHook) to make the plugin work.
+Note that you must register the two hooks provided by kedro-mlflow (MlflowPipelineHook and MlflowNodeHook) for the plugin to work.

 2.2.2.2.1 Declaring hooks through auto-discovery (for kedro>=0.16.4) [Default behaviour]